 Length: 113 minutes / 1.88 hours

 Even though there seem to be more and more categories each year, the fact that a single film can garner 13 nominations is still somewhat of an impressive feat.
 Now, whether or not the film can win all of these nominations and sweep the Oscars is the more impressive bit, but six wins, including Best Picture, is still very good.
-And yet, what’s more impressive about Chicago is that it had been 34 years since a musical had won Best Picture, a distinction that marked the end of the Hollywood musical era in 1968.
-Of course, as was the case with many of its musical predecessors, Chicago was based off of a theatrical musical that did well on Broadway before heading to the big screen.
+And yet, what’s most impressive about Chicago (2002) is that it had been 34 years since a musical had won Best Picture, a distinction that marked the end of the Hollywood musical era in 1968.
+Of course, as was the case with many of its musical predecessors, Chicago was based on a theatrical musical that did well on Broadway before heading to the big screen.
 Perhaps the fact that the musical has been tried on the stage first is what allows it to do well as a movie.

 What’s nice about film over the stage is that there are certain limitations to live theatre.
-While I have seen many impressive set changes, it is still much easier to film two separate scenes and splice them together in post production.
+While I have seen many impressive set changes, it is still much simpler to film two separate scenes and splice them together in post-production.
 In Chicago, the musical numbers are often offset from the reality of the actors in order to show a sharp distinction between the two.
 After all, life in prison isn’t all it’s cracked up to be, especially if you’re a woman.
 While Roxie Hart (Renée Zellweger) and Velma Kelly (Catherine Zeta-Jones) are trying to get out of prison for murder, they’re also trying to get in and stay in the limelight, respectively.
 Media attention is high for these two until Kitty Baxter (Lucy Liu) enters the prison system with a triple homicide on her record.
 What will they do to direct the attention back to themselves?